 You don’t have to say yes to everything

 As you advance further in your business, you may want to pick a specific thing and niche down in your business so that you can further specialize.
-If you choose to do that, then you will have to say no to projects and leads that don't fit within your demographic.
+If you choose to do that, then you will have to say no to projects and leads that don’t fit within your demographic.
 For example, for me, I choose to work with service-based entrepreneurs and online businesses.
-That means that if you have a brick and motor store, a startup, or an e-commerce business, I am not the best person to work with you and it's not in my best interests or your best interest to take on that project.
-Knowing that has allowed me to have more clarity within my business and has really gotten me to the point of being able to zero in and better perfect my craft.
+That means that if you have a brick and motor store, a startup, or an e-commerce business, I am not the best person to work with you.
+It’s not in my best interest or your best interest to take on that project.
+Knowing that has allowed me to have more clarity within my business.
+It has really gotten me to the point of being able to zero in and better perfect my craft.

 Invest in your business

-You will hit a point where it's going to be better and easier for you to hire a coach or a consultant who is more experienced in something that you are trying to aspire to be.
-This will be something that comes at a premium cost, but you shouldn't be hesitant to make that investment in your business.
-Taking the time to invest in additional help to see things more clearly will allow you to take the next level without the money waster or the pain that it is going to take if you were to try and research everything on your own.
+You will hit a point where it’s going to be better and easier for you to hire a coach or a consultant who is more experienced in something that you are trying to aspire to be.
+This will be something that comes at a premium cost, but you shouldn’t be hesitant to make that investment in your business.
+Taking the time to invest in additional help to see things more clearly will allow you to take the next level without wasting money, or the pain = if you were to try and research everything on your own.

 Don’t be afraid to delegate